esferatec/ec-luart-uiextension/docs/hyperlink/README.md

 # HyperLink

-Represents a text label control that can display an external hyperlink.
-The onClick event will open the link in the default web browser.
+Represents a text label control that can display an external link.
+The onClick event will open the link in the web browser.

 ![hyperlink](/docs/hyperlink/hyperlink01.png)